-TPA3113D2 has circuitry which will protect the speakers from DC current which might occur due to defective capacitors on the input or shorts on the printed-circuit board at the inputs.
-A DC detect fault is reported on the FAULT pin as a low state.
-The DC Detect fault also causes the amplifier to shutdown by changing the state of the outputs to Hi-Z. To clear the DC Detect it is necessary to cycle the PVCC supply.
-Cycling S D does NOT clear a DC detect fault.
+TPA3112D1 has circuitry that protects the speakers from DC current which might occur due to defective capacitors on the input or shorts on the printed circuit board at the inputs.
+A DC detect fault will be reported on the FAULT pin as a low state.
+The DC Detect fault will also cause the amplifier to shutdown by changing the state of the outputs to Hi-Z. To clear the DC Detect it is necessary to cycle the PVCC supply.
+Cycling SD will NOT clear a DC detect fault.

-A DC Detect Fault is issued when the output differential duty-cycle of either channel exceeds 14% (for example, +57%, -43%) for more than 420 ms at the same polarity.
+A DC Detect Fault is issued when the output differential duty-cycle exceeds 14% (for example, +57%, -43%) for more than 420 ms at the same polarity.
 This feature protects the speaker from large DC currents or AC currents less than 2 Hz.
-To avoid nuisance faults due to the DC detect circuit, hold the $\overline{SD}$ pin low at power-up until the signals at the inputs are stable.
-Also, take care to match the impedance seen at the positive and negative inputs to avoid nuisance DC detect faults.
+To avoid nuisance faults due to the DC detect circuit, hold the SD pin low at power-up until the signals at the inputs are stable.
+Also, take care to match the impedance seen at the positive and negative input to avoid nuisance DC detect faults.

-The minimum differential input voltages required to trigger the DC detect are show in table 2.
+The minimum differential input voltages required to trigger the DC detect are shown in Table Table 3.
 The inputs must remain at or above the voltage listed in the table for more than 420 ms to trigger the DC detect.